iOS 26 vs. iOS 18: What’s Really New with Liquid Glass?

 1. Home Screen: Slightly Sleeker

-• “All Clear” mode intensifies the look but may affect readability (tip: use “Reduce Transparency” if needed).
+- “All Clear” mode intensifies transparency but may require using “Reduce Transparency” for accessibility.

 2. Lock Screen: Smarter & More Dynamic

-• Digital clock resizes automatically based on wallpaper and notifications.
+- The digital clock resizes automatically based on your wallpaper and active notifications.

 3. Control Center: Rounded and Reflective